 Other times, you may think that the best path is to hire cheap help and get as many people as possible for the smallest salaries possible.
-This doesn't work either.
+It doesn't work either.

 While you have to work within your budget, you may want to hire a superstar, or you may need a whole bunch of worker bees.
-Give who you hire careful consideration.
+Give whoever you hire careful consideration.

-Hire in the right order.
 Don't hire the administrative assistant first.
 You may think, “Okay, I'll get this out of the way.”
-But, the admin's job is to help the rest of the team and support them.
-If you hire this person first, you need to find additional people with whom she can work, instead of the other way around.
+But the administration's job is to help the rest of the team and support them.
+If you hire this person first, you need to find additional people with whom they can work, instead of the other way around.

 Start with your most senior person, or the person you want leading the team, and work down through the rest of the team members from this hire.
 You want your most senior person to help you with the additional hiring—either internally or externally.

-Practice honesty in your hiring.
 Don't just extol the virtues of working on this team.
 You need to state the challenges honestly to potential employees.
-“We'll implement a new software system.
+For example, you might say: “We'll implement a new software system.
 You will work hard and put in long hours.
-We'll experience push back from senior managers and I will fight for the team, but it will be difficult.”
+We'll experience pushback from senior managers, and I will fight for the team, but it will be difficult.”

 If you are managing the team leader, the same applies.
 You need to check in on a pre-planned schedule to ensure that the team stays on track.
 If it's not, work with the team leader to regroup and move forward.

 If you carefully approach putting a team together using these six steps, you'll have a great team and a successful project.
-Your organization will learn from their success and you'll strengthen your other work teams across your organization.
-This is the outcome you seek as you put together successful teams.
+Your organization will learn from their success, and you'll strengthen your other work teams across your organization.
+It is the outcome you seek as you put together successful teams.